ICSE Class 10 Physics Selina Solutions Chapter 1: Force Exercise 1(C)

 Question 3

-Name the force required for circular motion.
+Name and define the force required for circular motion.
 State its direction.

 Answer:

-Centripetal force is required for circular motion.
-The centripetal force always acts towards the center of the circular path.
+The centripetal force always acts towards the centre of the circular path.

 Question 4